 Withdraw the application.

 The Executive Officer will evaluate the fuel pathway applicant's responses to the comments received, and determine whether they have adequately addressed the potential factual or methodological errors identified in those comments.
-If deemed adequate, those responses will be posted to the LCFS web site, and the pathway (revised as needed) will be certified and posted to the LCFS web site.
+If deemed adequate, those responses will be posted to the LCFS website, and the pathway (revised as needed) will be certified and posted to the LCFS website.
 If the applicant fails to submit responses or the responses are deemed inadequate, the application will be denied.

-If no public comments are received, the application will be certified and posted to the LCFS web site.
+If no public comments are received, the application will be certified and posted to the LCFS website.

 Certification.
 The Executive Officer may certify or reject a pathway application.
 Upon certification of a Tier 2 application, the pathway will be available for reporting for the quarter in which it was deemed complete.
 Upon certification, the fuel pathway applicant(s) becomes the fuel pathway holder(s) for the certified fuel pathway and is subject to the requirements of 95488.10 in order for that pathway to remain eligible for reporting and credit generation purposes.